R&D - Global Development Graduate Programme

 Two of the programme rotations will take place in our corporate headquarters in Copenhagen, Denmark, while one rotation often takes place in one of our global affiliates.
 The programme will give you a solid understanding of our core business with an international perspective.

-After successfully completing the programme, you will embark on your career at Novo Nordisk with a permanent position - perhaps as statistician, medical writer, epidemiologist, health economist or trial manager.
-While you could be based in Denmark, your broad network and international experience from the programme will enable global career opportunities.
+After successfully completing the programme, you will embark on your career at Novo Nordisk as a statistician, health economist or trial manager.
+While you could be based in Denmark, your broad network and international experience from the programme will enable global career opportunities in the future.

 Launch your career